 They also have sidekicks who wear glasses.

 ...and although farfetched, the protagonists are also trying to be successful in creating something ( in SG, find a way back to the Alpha world line; in NHK, to create a video game)

 Both feature a paranoid MC thinking they were involved in some sort of conspiracy (NHK) and hunted by an evil organization (Steins Gate).

 Both anime also have female leads that can understand and empathize with the protagonists and at the same time help them to overcome their problem.

-Just like Steins;gate, NHK also starts off rather slow and static and only starts to pick up the pace in the latter part where things get more serious.
+Just like Steins;gate, NHK also starts off rather slow and static.
+Only starting to pick up the pace in the latter part where things get more serious.